Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/Steering/SteerForEvade.md

 The speed to move away from the target at.
 The units of this value depend on the `Speed Type` property.

+#### Negative Weight

+The importance of this negative sensor relative to other sensors.
+Set to zero to disable the sensor aspect of this steering action.

+#### Negative Min Distance

+If the `Menace` is closer than this distance, the full `Negative Weight` will be used.

+#### Negative Max Distance

+If the `Menace` is farther than this distance, the sensor will be not detect it.

 #### Delete/Add New

 Create a new instance of this steering action or delete an existing instance.